camfort/camfort.github.io/oopsla17/artifact.md

 ### Empirical study of array computations (Section 2 of the paper)

 The design of our specification language is based on an empirical study of array computations in Fortran code (see Section 2 of the paper).
 This is based on a separate static analysis tool that we built that use CamFort as a library.

+## The software corpus

+Where possible we have included packages from our corpus in `/home/camfort/corpus`.

+Below is the complete list of packages that we used, their source, and a description of any modifications we made (if any).

+**Included**

+1. [GEOS-Chem](http://acmg.seas.harvard.edu/geos/), tropospheric chemistry model.
+The source code for this model is available at [https://bitbucket.org/gcst/geos-chem](https://bitbucket.org/gcst/geos-chem).
+We used the version at commit 3071d9b722d8d07a97c4a10189044ddb57d8f7ec.

+2. Navier, a small-size Navier-Stokes fluid model.
+Source code is available at [https://github.com/dorchard/navier](https://github.com/dorchard/navier).
+We used the version at commit 10f6f6e7b56a3d53c3f49145a6bc20e457ef6fc9.

+3. BLAS, a common linear-algebra library used in modelling available from [http://www.netlib.org/blas/](http://www.netlib.org/blas/).
+We used version 3.6.0.

+4. ARPACK-NG, an open-source library for solving large-scale eigenvalue problems available from [https://github.com/opencollab/arpack-ng](https://github.com/opencollab/arpack-ng).
+We used the version at commit 0e2ed1b2f2f3636a8dbdba580006c9dbe536e717.
+We patched this version to make it standards compliant.
+The patch used is in `/home/camfort/patches/arpackng.patch`.

+5. SPECFEM3D, global seismic wave models, source code is available at [https://github.com/geodynamics/specfem3d](https://github.com/geodynamics/specfem3d).
+We used the version at commit 48c539b730dcdaa845bad930d5790e5cdbbba5c7 which we then patched for standards compliance with `/home/camfort/patches/specfm3d.patch`.

+6. Cliffs, a tsunami model, source code is available at [https://github.com/Delta-function/cliffs-src](https://github.com/Delta-function/cliffs-src).
+We used the version at commit 137583958c37ce466b81ce2ec1611fbd64c16ac5.
+We converted the repository to comply to the Fortran 90 standard using the script `/home/camfort/patches/cliffssrc.sh`

+**Not included but can be downloaded**

+1. MUDPACK, a general multi-grid solver for elliptical partial differentials.
+Download from [https://www2.cisl.ucar.edu/resources/legacy/mudpack/download](https://www2.cisl.ucar.edu/resources/legacy/mudpack/download)

+2. Computational Physics (CP), programs from a popular textbook "An Introduction to Computational Physics".
+The sample programs from the book are available here: [http://www.physics.unlv.edu/~pang/cp_f90.html](http://www.physics.unlv.edu/~pang/cp_f90.html)

+**Not included, requires special license agreement**

+3. The [Unified Mode](http://www.metoffice.gov.uk/research/modelling-systems/unified-model)l (UM) developed by the UK Met Office for weather modelling.
+Source code is available through [https://code.metoffice.gov.uk/](https://code.metoffice.gov.uk/).
+Requires a strong license agreement.
+There is a contact address on that page with details of how to apply for access.

+4. [E3ME](https://www.camecon.com/how/e3me-model/), a mixed economic/energy impact prediction model.
+This is a commercial model developed by [Cambridge Econometrics](https://www.camecon.com/).
+Send inquiries with a project proposal to the company to request a license for the source code.

+5. Hybrid4, a global scale ecosystem model.
+The development of this model is led by [Dr Andrew Friend](http://www.geog.cam.ac.uk/people/friend/) at the University of Cambridge.
+Inquiries (with a project proposal) should be directed to him.

 #### Generating study data and analysing a single package